Ukraine crisis: How far can China go in supporting Russia? | DW | 25.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-China has payed lip service to respecting the "territorial integrity" of Ukraine but has so far refused to describe Russia's invasion for what it is.
+China has paid lip service to respecting the "territorial integrity" of Ukraine but has so far refused to call Russia's invasion what it is.
 Beijing could soon be forced to make an uncomfortable decision.

 China and Russia have been building closer ties, but the Ukraine will challenge Beijing to take a side